“There is no magic shortcut. Contrary to what the gurus tell you, referrals need to be earned; they are not given simply for the asking.”

 Once you’ve earned the right to ask someone for a referral (by following the steps above), muster up the courage and JUST ASK!

 And you don't necessarily have to wait until a client signs a listing contract or closes on a home.
-Maybe you did something really heroic, like drive them to a showing in the middle of a raging blizzard (although probably something less extreme that didn't put your life in peril), and they said you were the greatest real estate agent of all time.
-That would also be a great time to say, "Hey, know anyone looking to buy/sell a home?"
+Maybe you did something really heroic, like drove them to a last-minute showing on Christmas Eve, and they said you were the greatest real estate agent of all time.
+That would be a great time to say, "Hey, know anyone looking to buy/sell a home?"

 Step 6: Build a process.

 The listening, the empathy, the giving, the demonstrating success, the asking...you must create a process for making it all happen.
 Then automate your process to ensure that every step happens correctly, at the correct time, for the right people.

 Not sure what we mean when we say "automate your referral process?"
 Here are some examples:

 - Create a checklist of questions to use during each past-client follow-up phone call.
 Include questions that encourage the client to open up and share—and allow you to focus more on listening.

 - Create an email template that can be quickly personalized and sent when you need to show empathy to a discouraged client.
 "I know it's frustrating to miss out on a home you loved..."